-With the emergence of the COVID-19 pandemic, courts in many countries around the world were forced to rethink their approach to administration of justice both quickly and efficiently in order to ensure that, where possible, hearings can proceed.44 This has led them to adopt virtual hearings - conducting hearings remotely in order to minimise the risk of transmission of COVID-19 and ensure the health of all parties in attendance is maintained.45 While the pandemic will certainly pass, there is a need for both courts and law practitioners to think about investing in virtual hearings post COVID-19.
-It is commendable that the Judiciary recently embarked on enhancing the use of technology in judicial proceedings in all courts, especially during the COVID-19 pandemic period, including the use of: (a) e-filing; (b) e-service of documents; (c) digital display devices; (d) real
+to ensure that, where possible, hearings can proceed.76 This has led them to adopt virtual hearings - conducting hearings remotely in order to minimise the risk of transmission of COVID-19 and ensure the health of all parties in attendance is maintained.77 While the pandemic will certainly pass, there is a need for both courts and law practitioners to think about investing in virtual hearings post COVID-19.
+It is commendable that the Judiciary recently embarked on enhancing the use of technology in judicial proceedings in all courts, especially during the COVID-19 pandemic period, including the use of: (a) e-filing; (b) e-service of documents; (c) digital display devices; (d) real time transcript devices; (e) video and audio conferencing; (f) digital import devices; and (g) computers in the court.78 All that is required now is for continued use of the same post COVID-19 pandemic period as well as infrastructural investment to ensure that the processes run smoothly and efficiently.
+This may also call for equipping the courts and all registries with the relevant infrastructure through setting up some permanent virtual courts and tribunals.